vstirbu/InstagramPlugin/README.md

 #### iOS

-* Althought the plugin follows the [instructions](http://instagram.com/developer/iphone-hooks/) to show only Instagram in the document interaction controller, there are [reports](https://github.com/vstirbu/InstagramPlugin/issues/23) that other apps appear in the list.
+* Although the plugin follows the [instructions](http://instagram.com/developer/iphone-hooks/) to show only Instagram in the document interaction controller, there are [reports](https://github.com/vstirbu/InstagramPlugin/issues/23) that other apps appear in the list.

 ### Recipes